 - for up to 4 weeks/28 days; or

 - until the open position in the supported independent living arrangement is filled (if this occurs within 4 weeks from the participant leaving).

 A provider can claim this support weekly at the specified weekly rate in the participant’s plan and is subject to the following conditions:

-- A service agreement between the provider and participant (or nominee) that details notice periods for any intention to claim for unplanned exit in accordance with the Pricing Arrangements in the specified circumstances; and
+- An agreement is recorded between the provider and participant (or nominee) that details notice periods for any intention to claim for unplanned exit in accordance with the Pricing Arrangements in the specified circumstances; and

 - If a participant provides notice to exit and then exits the SIL arrangement early, then only the remaining period of the notice period can be claimed during the planned notice period.